fayez-r/one-click-hotel/README.md

 Run on Tomcat
 ==============
 1. Copy the war file "one-click-hotel*.war" from the "target" folder to the "webapps" folder inside %TOMCAT_HOME%
-2. Rename war fileinto "one-click-hotel.war"
+2. Rename war file into "one-click-hotel.war"
-3. Start tomcat, the site should be run on "http://localhost:8080/one-click-hotel"
+3. Start Tomcat, the site should be run on "http://localhost:8080/one-click-hotel"